HL7/davinci-ra/input/pagecontent/general-guidance.md

 ### Overview of the Risk Adjustment workflow

 The Risk Adjustment Condition Category workflow consists of three major phases
-- [Risk Adjustment Coding Gap Report Generation]
+- [Report Generation]
 - [Report Query]
 - [Remediation]

-In the [Risk Adjustment Coding Gap Report Generation] phase, this IG documents three ways to create a MeasureReport; some with possible evaluated resources.
+In the [Report Generation] phase, this IG documents three ways to create a MeasureReport; some with possible evaluated resources.
    - [Generated] where the payer's software generated a FHIR MeasureReport format not using FHIR operations.
 The payer can choose to also reference and create evaluated resources.
 Note that these Resources should be conformant with US Core if the resource is profiled there.
    - [Assisted] where the payer uses a non-FHIR RESTful API with a CSV file containing the data to populate the MeasureReport.
 This method will not contain evaluatedResources
    - [Evaluated] which is where the payer has defined their Condition Categories using CQL and FHIR.
 These are called Digital Condition Categories (dCC).
 They can then run the [$evaluateMeasure] operation against their FHIR server to generate the MeasureReport which points to the evaluated resources used by the CQL.